 Here I want to share with you 5 steps to a smarter property investment strategy.
-These are 5 things I wish I’d known about before I started investing my own money in property.
-5 things that would have saved me a significant amount of time and stopped me from wasting cash on under-performing investments.
+These are 5 things I wish I’d known about before I started investing my own money in property and 5 things that would have saved me a significant amount of time and stopped me from wasting cash on under-performing investments.

 - Don’t Buy on Discounts Alone

 - Understand the Rental Yield

 - Have an Exit Strategy

 When I first started out investing in property, I bought a house that had a discount of 31%.
 Fantastic right?
 Wrong.
 To date, this has been my worst performing investment.
 The house requires a lot of on-going maintenance work and the tenant profile for the area is pretty poor.
 This means we are always struggling to find reliable tenants for it.

 I’ll admit it now, I was blinded by the discount.
 At such a low price I just assumed that it had to be a great deal.
 But of course, as I discovered to my cost, there was a very good reason that the discount was so large.

 The 7 Golden Property Investment Rules

 Well, that was then and this is now.
 Buying that property taught me first hand that you should not buy on a BMV (below market value) discount.
 As a result of that deal, I developed a strategy to buying and sourcing property.

 I have condensed that strategy here into what I call the 7 golden property investment rules.
 You could also call them 7 things you need to know before you buy a house as an investment.